 Costs of the new cottages varied.
 Hancock and Gore's eight cottages, constructed between September 1919 and March 1920, were erected at a cost of £3,766, or around £470 each, but the Board spent an additional £1,878 for stumps, water pipes, fittings, connections and stoves.
 Tunbridge's cottages were built for nearly £500 each, and Foote's for £418, while Loney and Beduhn's cost £488 each, but the additional cottage £693.
 The designs of the cottages also varied slightly, though all appear to have been designed by the Board's water supply engineer, John Peart.
 The array built in the village precinct included two and three bedroom cottages.
-This house is of the two-bedroom type.
-Originally the house was four roomed, with each bedroom, kitchen and sitting room or study accessed from a small hallway.
-The bathroom and storage room were on the rear verandah.
-Decorative features included battened valances on the front verandah.
+This house is of the two-bedroom type, with an L-shaped verandah.
+The house had a kitchen and sitting or dining room accessed from a small hallway, a bathroom and storage room on the rear verandah, and a wash house underneath the kitchen.